 Step 3 – Make a decision

 Make a credit decision once you have all the required information.
-The answer will clear cut in some cases.
+The answer will be clear cut in some cases.
 Other times, you will need to make a judgment call.
 Ask yourself, “Given what I know, do I trust this client to pay me in full after 30 (or 60) days?”
 Your answer to this question will determine the credit line.

 4. Avoid cash flow issues